tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - To better evaluate a commercial real estate investment, we need to calculate the return on investment.
 This is simply the amount of profit we make compared to the amount we paid to buy and run the business.

 - Your NOI is the profit you make after paying the expenses associated with running your business.
 It is calculated by taking your revenue and subtracting your expenses.

-To determine the value of a single-family house, you compare it to what other similar houses in the same area have sold for, while to determine the value of a commercial building, you compare it to what other commercial buildings of a similar asset class in the same area have sold for.
+- To determine the value of a single-family house, you compare it to what other similar houses in the same area have sold for, while to determine the value of a commercial building, you compare it to what other commercial buildings of a similar asset class in the same area have sold for.

-- It’s important to understand NOI, because it is the main source of income after paying the mortgage and other bills.

 - By increasing the rent, you can increase your monthly income by adding more units.
 The total income from all the units combined is known as the Gross Rental Income.

-- Cap rate is a metric used to show the ratio between a property's current monthly income and its current value.
-It shows how much money a property can generate if its expenses were reduced to zero.

 - The NOI of a property is the amount of money that the property makes in a year, divided by the total amount that it costs to operate the property.
 The NOI is used to calculate the value of a commercial property.